Kaszanas/SC2InfoExtractorGo/README.md

 > This steps assumes that you have Docker installed on your machine and working.
 > Additionally, you will either need to pull the docker image from DockerHub or build it locally as described in [Build Docker Images](CONTRIBUTING.md#build-docker-images).

 The easiest way to run this tool is to use the provided Docker image release.
 Please note that the `maps` directory can be mounted to see what map files are downloaded, and what map files were pre-seeded with the Docker Image.
 Other command line options are described in [CLI Options](#cli-options).

-Command below showcases the exampe usage of the tool.
+Commands below showcases the exampe usage of the tool.
 **Steps:**
 1. Pull the Docker image from DockerHub or [Build Docker Images](CONTRIBUTING.md#build-docker-images):
 ```sh